 This is an excerpt from the song “Holiday in Cambodia” by the US band “The Dead Kennedys”.
 They were a punk band, hence the lyrics are meant to grate on you in their very cynical way.

-And as a matter of fact, Cambodia has always been a synonym for murder and destruction and by no means a holiday destination; apart from Angkor, Asia’s most important sanctuary, that has been a World Heritage Cultural site since 1992.
+And as a matter of fact, Cambodia has always been a synonym for murder and destruction and by no means a holiday destination; apart from Angkor, Asia’s most important sanctuary, which has been a World Heritage Cultural site since 1992.

 Cambodia’s Colonial Past